 New leadership at the EEOC—Trump has nominated longtime general counsel Janet Dhillon and Iraq veteran Daniel Gade to the commission—could affect whether and in what cases the commission decides to file briefs.
 The EEOC declined to comment Thursday about the Justice Department’s new guidance on the scope of Title VII protections.

 The practical implications of the Justice Department’s new position will manifest in certain pending and future cases.

 The DOJ had a successful argument in 2015 in a case pending in the U.S. District Court for the Western District of Oklahoma, where a professor sued the Southeastern Oklahoma State University and the Regional University of Oklahoma over discrimination based on gender identity.
 The Justice Department attempted to pull out of the case this year, which was opposed by its co-counsel.
 The government has until Oct.
 12 to respond to the court.

 Lopez of Outten & Golden said, in theory, the Justice Department could articulate its new stance in any appeal of the Oklahoma case.
 “It would be shocking to do this in a case where they prevailed,” he said.
 “It raises an enormous number of issues.
 It’s a transparently political approach to civil rights.”

-James Esseks, director of the American Civil Liberties Union’s LGBT & HIV Project, called the DOJ’s new guidance “cruelly consistent in its hostility toward the LGBT community, in particular its inability to treat transgender people with basic dignity and respect.”
+James Esseks, director of the American Civil Liberties Union’s LGBT & HIV Project, called the DOJ’s new guidance “cruelly consistent in its hostility towards the LGBT community in particular its inability to treat transgender people with basic dignity and respect.”

 This content has been archived.
 It is available through our partners, LexisNexis® and Bloomberg Law.